dynatrace-wwse/enablement-business-observability/lab-guide/content/04_bizevents_api/01_bizevents_api/index.md

 ### Conclusion

-We have completed the step of using a Dynatrace Workflow to send simulated events that represent the Astroshop Shipping system when an Order is shipped.
+We have completed the step of using a Dynatrace Workflow to send simulated events that represent the Astroshop Shipping system when an `Order Shipped` events occur.
 The next section will validate the data.